TJ4220/Assignments/CSID179/Week2 "Your First python code".md

 ## This is part D
 A situation where flush=True would be in a loading bar where you want to have immediate feed back,you would want to use flush=False in cases where the data dose not need to be immediately showing, or having it as a background effect.

+### This is part E
+Which argument triggers the flush? flush=True because the defualt is false mostly for preformance but also because its not nessary to always have it being true it is a case by case for which one needs to be used.